Local News Matters Arts & Entertainment newsletter

 Bowles says he was ultimately impressed by Barnes & Noble and Penguin Random House’s ability to own up to their mistake and is more concerned about the future of children’s literature within the Big Five as a whole.

-The University of Wisconsin-Madison School of Education Cooperative Children’s Book Center found that 5% of children’s books depict Latinx characters.
+The University of Wisconsin-Madison School of Education Cooperative Children’s Book Center found that 5% of children’s books depict Latino characters.
 Fifty percent of books represented whites and 27% focused on animals.

 These statistics can be problematic for children who grow up reading books that do not reflect their experiences, Bowles says.